Income v Expense Report

-Income is every transaction categorized as Inflow: To be Budgeted, which you'll see broken down by payee.
+Income is every transaction categorized as Inflow: To be Budgeted, which you'll see broken down in a list by payee.
 Although rare, it's possible to have negative income, which is typically a balance adjustment made while reconciling an account.

 Any inflows with a different category (for example, a refund categorized as Clothing) will be in the Expenses section, which is up next.

 You can click any amount to get a full list of transactions, and each transaction is a shortcut to the account register for quick and easy editing.

 Expenses are shown by category group, which can be expanded to show individual categories.
 The real key here is in the average column.
 No matter what you wish your spending habits were, averages don’t lie.
 Your true spending helps you get a sense of your True Expenses so you can set realistic goals for the future.

 Collapsing the income and expense sections will give you a bird’s eye view of whether or not you’re bringing in more than you’re spending.